-The Program in Theater, part of the Lewis Center for the Arts, allows students to work with professional artists and critics, as well as with scholars in the area of performance studies, to familiarize themselves with the nature of practical work in theater and the role theater has played and continues to play in various cultures at various times.
+The Program in Theater, part of the Lewis Center for the Arts, offers students the opportunity to work with artists, critics and scholars in the the rehearsal room, the theater and the classroom.
+Students can familiarize themselves with theatrical collaboration and with all the practical skills of theater making; and gain an understanding of the role theater has played and continues to play in many cultures throughout history.
 The program offers courses in playwriting, acting, directing, design, dramaturgy, performance history, and criticism.
-The program also offers a full season of theatrical productions, under the supervision of professional artists and technicians, in order to allow students to bring the kinds of talents they develop in class to a wider audience.
-Visiting guest artists often offer workshops in their specialties, as well as directing students in productions or designing program shows.
+The program offers a full season of theatrical productions and explorations, chosen by the students and produced, in collaboration with professional artists and technicians, in order to support our students growth as artists.
+Visiting guest artists offer workshops, participate in play readings and explorations, and collaborate on student productions.

-Program courses are open to all undergraduates interested in exploring the art of theater, but the program also offers the kinds of courses and co-curricular activities that will allow the student, upon graduation, to move into the best graduate conservatories to pursue advanced training.
+Program courses are open and welcoming to all undergraduates interested in exploring theater at any level.
+The program also offers the kinds of courses and co-curricular activities that will allow a student, upon graduation, to move into graduate conservatories to pursue advanced training.

 Admission to the Program

-Students wishing to receive a certificate register online, typically during the sophomore or beginning of the junior year.
+Students wishing to receive a certificate register online, typically during the sophomore or beginning of the junior year, although it is possible to register as a theater certificate student at any time prior to the senior year.

 Program of Study